uopsdod/redux-tutorial/README.md

   }
 ```

+6. Behind the scene, The retured state from reducers will replace the existing state in the Redux framework.

-6. The retured state from reducers will be passed to the mapStateToProps function defined in the container.js.
+7. Then, this new state will be passed to the mapStateToProps function defined in the container.js.
 Here, you define how to map this state to props which can be used in the UI.
 ```javascript
   const mapStateToProps = state => {
     console.log("container.js - mapStateToProps() called - state: " , state);